WillHarnett/my_first_node_project/Step_2/Step_2.md

 3. We are going to use npm to manage all of our third party libraries.
 First we are going to add a library called "debug" and then we are going to add a library called "eslint"
    - First lets make sure npm has the library we are going to use by searching for it: `npm search debug`
    - Now that we know it's there let's install it: `npm install debug`
+   - And after that we will install a library to handle environmental varibales (place where we will also store things like API keys): `npm install dotenv`
    - After that finishes installing, we will install and init eslint:
      `npm install eslint`
      `npx eslint --init` <<<This starts a prompt to initialize eslint>>>